10 INTERVENTION PRINCIPLES

 In Kenya, the floriculture industry earned 885 Million in 2018, 814 Million in 2019 and 862 Million in 2020 from exports of cut-flowers, predominantly roses.
 Cut flowers sub-sector employs over 200,000 directly and supports over 4 million livelihoods, thus contributing greatly to the economy.

-The European Union is one of the major markets for Kenya’s horticultural produce for floriculture including roses, carnations, and gypsophila.
+The European Union is the major markets for Kenya’s horticultural produce for floriculture including roses, carnations, and gypsophila.
 The floriculture sub-sector has recorded the highest growth in volume and value of cut flowers exported over the years, with Kenya attaining the lead supplier status to the European Union (EU).Read More

 For Fruit and vegetables, Kenya has strong historical links with the European market, being the second largest supplier of vegetables from Sub-Saharan Africa to the European Union (EU), after South Africa.
 However, while 10 years ago the European market accounted for more than 80% of the volume of fresh and processed fruit and vegetables exported from Kenya, today this has decreased to 50% by volume, although still 70% by value.
 Half of the fruits and vegetables exported to the EU are processed.
 The Netherlands (pineapples, avocados and beans); United Kingdom (beans and other vegetables); and France (beans, avocados and pineapples) are the main importing countries.